KalyaniGH-code/XGRIP-Power-BI-Dashboard/README.md

 ### **Execution Steps**

-1. **Data Integration:** Connected to various sources (PostgreSQL, MySQL, Excel, CSV, and PDFs) for a comprehensive dataset.
+1. **Data Integration:** Connected to various sources (MySQL, Excel, CSV, and PDFs) for a comprehensive dataset.
 2. **Data Standardization:** Converted local currencies to USD using exchange rates for consistent reporting.
 3. **Data Modeling:** Established relationships between tables, merged product data, and calculated profitability.
 4. **Dashboard Design:** Developed interactive dashboards with multiple pages and visualizations like donut charts, bar charts, and maps.